RongyeL/EasyAXI/README.md

 ## S01E05: AXI outstanding implementation
 Take the read channel as an example to explain the implementation of the AXI OST feature, supporting multiple OST depth configurations. - [Jump to S01E05](./S01E05/README.md)

+## S01E06: AXI Out-of-Order & Interleave Implementation
+This section uses a read transaction as an example to illustrate the implementation of the AXI Out-of-Order and Interleave features. - [Jump to S01E06](./S01E06/README.md)